ray155093/azure-docs.zh-tw/articles/app-service-logic/app-service-logic-azure-functions.md

 <properties
-   pageTitle="搭配使用 Azure Functions 與 Logic Apps | Microsoft Azure" description="查看搭配使用 Azure Functions 與 Logic Apps 的方法" services="logic-apps,functions" documentationCenter=".net,nodejs,java" authors="jeffhollan"
+   pageTitle="Using Azure Functions with Logic Apps | Microsoft Azure" description="See how to use Azure Functions with Logic Apps" services="logic-apps,functions" documentationCenter=".net,nodejs,java" authors="jeffhollan"